Antoine Lejoly: Professional career

 A youth product of Standard Liège, Lejoly signed with Beerschot on 28 May 2018.
 Lejoly made his professional debut with Beerschot in a Europa League Playoff 3-2 over Westerlo on 4 May 2019.

 On 3 August 2022, Lejoly signed a three-year contract with RFC Liège.

+On 22 August 2025, Lejoly signed a one-year contract with ADO Den Haag, with the option of a one-season extension.